GT-Vision-Lab/VQA/README.md

 ===================

 This release of the dataset consists of
-- 82783 COCO training images and 40504 COCO validation images
+- 82783 MS COCO training images and 40504 MS COCO validation images (images are obtained from [MS COCO website] (http://mscoco.org/dataset/#download))
 - 248349 questions for training and 121512 questions for validation (3 per image)
 - 2483490 answers for training and 1215120 answers for validation (10 per question)